 - Hoya bella

-House plants are becoming increasingly popular, with rarieties and new cultivars coming on to the market.
-Browse our list of 11 to grow.
+House plants are becoming increasingly popular, with exciting new cultivars coming on to the market.
+Browse our list of the best house plants to grow.

 Unusual house plants to grow